 - Provide feedback and ideas for publishing projects that target students and young leaders

-- Design and run pilot projects that apply a systems approach to designing the life of sustainable living such as rethinking the use of plastics or energy in the Upper Valley
+- Design and run pilot projects that apply a systems approach to sustainable living in the Upper Valley, (e.g. rethinking the use of plastics or energy in the region)

 The summer part-time position will run ten weeks, between June and August.
 The intern will work up to 25 hours/week from our office in downtown Norwich, just across the river from Dartmouth.
 Compensation is $12/hour (approximately $3000 for the summer).
 All applicants must be current Dartmouth students.
 (Seniors graduating in the Spring are okay!)